 We are always looking for new ways to amplify community activists and advance progressive policy in the Connecticut State Legislature and New Haven Board of Alders.
-Below are the six projects we're working on this year and two projects YUPP Advocacy led in the 2018-2019 school year.

 Working with James Jeter and other Connecticut criminal justice groups to secure voting rights for Connecticut residents on parole.

 Supporting efforts to expand legislation on the rights of incarcerated mothers; advocating for access to menstrual products and coordinating delivery of menstrual product packs.